matusi/STM32L4-MEMS-sensors/README.md

 The headers file has the registers address definitions, constants definitions, data types definitions and supported sensor driver calls declarations.
 ### Source files
 The Source files contains the implementation for the sensors driver APIs.
-1. Initialize the sensor with I2C/SPI communication.
+1. Initialize the sensor with I2C communication.
 2. Power mode configuration of the sensor.
 3. Get and set functions usage.
-4. Reading the sensor read out data (SPI and/or I2C bus read and bus write functions).
+4. Reading the sensor read out data (I2C and/or I2C_DMA bus read and bus write functions).

 ## Sensors characteristics